 Upgrade means all smiles, more comfort and perhaps something cool to toast the moment.
 When it comes to securing these coveted travel trophies, I tend to do better than most, and I’d say that’s hardly an accident.
 I have a strategy, I deploy it and I find a way.
 If it works for me, it should work for you, so here’s the low down…

-That’s because upgrades from premium economy to Upper Class make the greatest difference in amenity and also bring the best value, if you know how to use your miles (now Virgin Points) strategically to land them.
+That’s because upgrades from premium economy to Upper Class make the greatest difference in amenity and also bring the best value, if you know how to use your miles (now known Virgin Points) strategically to land them.

 My strategy is relatively simple.